-Borrell in Africa: Continent 'needs guns' for stability
+Borrell: Africa 'needs guns' for stability

 "We are not going to grow, we are not going to invest, we are not going to create jobs without stability," he said, adding solutions must be African in nature and that the EU is ready to help.

-Borrell made the comments on Thursday (27 February) in Ethiopia's capital city Addis Ababa as the entire college of 22 European Commissioners meet with their African counterparts to kick start and vamp up relations.
+Borrell made the comments on Thursday (27 February) in Ethiopia's capital city Addis Ababa as some 22 European Commissioners meet with their African counterparts to kick start and vamp up relations.

 The European Commission is set to unveil its strategy on Africa with president Ursula von der Leyen seeking input from the African Union.